decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/learn.md

 What sets Doctelligence apart from other AI infrastructure projects?

 - **No Data Movement**: Data remains local and sovereign — not even temporarily transferred.
-- **Fully Decentralized Protocol**: No central hubs or federated managers; coordination is on-chain or P2P.
+- **Fully Decentralized Protocol**: No central hubs or federated managers; coordination is on-chain and P2P.
 - **Fair, Transparent Rewards**: Built-in incentives using stablecoins — aligned with actual contributions.
 - **Composable Infrastructure**: Open architecture for integration into other decentralized systems or apps.
 - **Privacy by Design**: Cryptographic guarantees like **secure aggregation** and **privacy preservation** for data-regulation compliance.